Direct instruction: Criticism

 Teachers often express animosity towards the methods of Direct Instruction, claiming that it limits both student and teacher creativity in the classroom due to its strict, scripted procedures.

 Another common concern with Direct Instruction programs is their expense.
 Many argue that the current expense of implementing Direct Instruction programs is too high and unreasonable for low SES schools and school districts.
-The prices of student workbooks are about $20 while teacher workbook prices can range from $180–$232 as seen on the McGraw Hill website who is the main distributor of Direct Instruction materials (NIFDI, 2005).
+The prices of student workbooks are about $20 while teacher workbook prices can range from $180–$232 as seen on the McGraw Hill website which is the main distributor of Direct Instruction materials (NIFDI, 2005).

 One three-year study of methods of teaching reading showed that highly scripted, teacher-directed methods of teaching reading were not as effective as traditional methods that allowed a more flexible approach.
 Urban teachers, in particular, expressed great concern over the DI's lack of sensitivity to issues of poverty, culture, and race.

 The former president of the National Science Teachers Association (NSTA), Anne Tweed, questioned whether direct instruction was the most effective science teaching strategy.
 In the December 15, 2004 NSTA Reports she concluded that "direct instruction alone cannot replace the in-depth experience with science concepts that inquiry-based strategies provide."

 Some critics also see DI as a betrayal of the humanistic, egalitarian foundations of adult public education.
 It is seen as a "canned" or "teacher proof" curriculum deliverable via unskilled teachers.

 In Australia, where DI has been used in schools among several remote Indigenous Australians communities in Queensland, DI has been criticized for its high cost in return for only modest improvements in literacy and numeracy levels, as well as its US-centric theme which is alien to indigenous Australian cultures.